Compelling Reasons You Shouldn’t Reuse Plastic Bottles

 Plastic bottles may leach dangerous chemicals

-Plastic bottles aren’t as harmless as you may have thought.
-And, they may actually leach dangerous chemicals.
-Therefore it is essential to pay attention to the special symbols found on the bottom of the bottles.
+Plastic bottles aren’t as harmless as you may think since they might leach dangerous chemicals depending on the material it’s made of.
+Therefore, it’s essential to pay attention to the special symbols found on the bottom of the bottles.

 One of them is a triangle with a number in it according to the kind of plastic used to make it.